5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 Monitor the behavior of the CPU in Intel Power Gadget.
 Check if it is stepping though different frequencies.
 If the CPU is reacting to your usage of the system and if it reaches the defined lower and upper frequency limits, then CPU Power Management is working correctly.

 ## Modifiers
 Besides simply generating the ssdt by running the script, you can add modifiers to the terminal command.
-Although the ssdtPRGen repo lists a bunch of [modifiers](https://github.com/Piker-Alpha/ssdtPRGen.sh#help-information), it doesn't go into detail about how to apply them.
+Although the ssdtPRGen repo lists a bunch of [overrides](https://github.com/Piker-Alpha/ssdtPRGen.sh#help-information), it doesn't go into detail about how and when to use them.

 Here's a table of commonly used modifiers which can be combined.
 Use `ark.intel.com` to look-up the specs of your CPU.

 Modifier | Description/Example
 :-------:|--------------------
 `-p 'CPU model'` | Add your CPU model if it is listed in the `.cfg` file located inside the `ssdtPRGen/Data` folder.
 The config files are organized by Intel CPU families and contain data like model, TDP and frequencies.
-This is also useful if you want to generate a SSDT-PM for someone else who uses a different CPU than you.
-You can also add missing CPU data to `User Defined.cfg` </br> </br> **Example**: `sudo ~/ssdtPRGen.sh -p 'i7-3630QM'`
+The advantage of generating the SSDT-PM that it includes additional info and workarounds for the CPU.
+It's also useful for generatin a SSDT-PM for someone else who uses a different CPU.
+You can also add missing CPU data to `User Defined.cfg` </br></br> **Example**: `sudo ~/ssdtPRGen.sh -p 'i7-3630QM'`
 `-target X` | Target Intel CPU family, where `X` stands for a number from  0 to 5: </br></br> 0 = Sandy Bridge </br> 1 = Ivy Bridge </br> 2 = Haswell </br> 3 = Broadwell </br> 4 = Skylake </br> 5 = Kabylake</br></br> **Example**: `sudo ~/ssdtPRGen.sh -target 1`
 `-x Y`| Enables/Disables XCPM mode (Plugin Type), where `Y` can be:</br></br> `0` = XCPM disabled </br>`1` = XCPM enabled </br> </br> **Example**: `sudo ~/ssdtPRGen.sh -x 1`
 `-c X` | Compatibility workarounds, where `X` must be a number between 0 to 3. </br></br> 0 = No workarounds </br> 1 = Inject extra (turbo) P-State at the top with maximum (turbo) frequency + 1 MHz</br> 2 = Inject extra P-States at the bottom</br> 3 = Both </br></br> **Example**: `sudo ~/ssdtPRGen.sh -c 3`